atal-neupane/Personal-Trainer/README.md

     Real -world solutions: Big help for people who can only talk in sign-languages, Other People can easily understand the gestures made.

+                           Technology used:
+                            .Framework used is MEDIAPIPE developed by google.